FRAUD RESOURCE CENTER

 - Don’t enter personal information on a website in exchange for a price quote.
-You are likely setting yourself up for identity theft or a barrage of sales calls.
+You likely are setting yourself up for identity theft or a barrage of sales calls.

 - Don’t keep talking to a sales agent who gives vague or evasive answers to coverage questions or tells you the details are “in the brochure.”

 - Don’t sign up for a plan if the bar for acceptance seems too low — for example, if you are not required to get a physical or provide a medical history.
-Some scam sites claim you can get insurance just by filling out a form.
+Some scam sites claim you can get insurance just through filling out a form.

 More From the Fraud Resource Center